The Soil Profile

 An estimate of the cation exchange capacity of a soil can be made from soil test results.
 This can be accomplished by dividing the pounds per acre of the element as determined by the soil test by the milliequivalent weights of the cations.
 First, the equivalent weights of cations must be converted into pounds per acre.
 The cations used in the calculation of CEC are hydrogen, potassium, magnesium and calcium.

 To arrive at the estimated cation exchange capacity of this soil, divide the lb/acre of each element as determined by soil test by one milliequivalent (m.e.) in lb/acre of each element.
-As shown in the table at left, for calcium, divide the 800 lb/acre soil test value by the 400 m.e. value, which yields a value of 2.0 m.e. per 100 grams of calcium.
+As shown in the table below, for calcium, divide the 800 lb/acre soil test value by the 400 m.e. value, which yields a value of 2.0 m.e. per 100 grams of calcium.
 The sum of the m.e. per 100 grams for each of the four nutrients is the calculated CEC for that soil.

 The proportion of adsorbed base cations (calcium, magnesium and potassium) relative to hydrogen is expressed in terms of percent base saturation.
 Generally, the higher the percent base saturation of a soil, the higher the soil pH and fertility level.
 In the above example, the percent base saturation would be: